- Deflation is defined as a fall in the general price level. It is a negative rate of inflation.

 - Tight monetary policy.
 With inflation of 0.5% and ECB interest rates of 0.5% – monetary policy is too tight harming the economic recovery.
 This is particularly a problem for Europe because they are reluctant to pursue quantitative easing.

-- Difficulty of adjusting wages and prices.
+- The difficulty of adjusting wages and prices.
 This is particularly a problem for the Eurozone where a fixed exchange rate means countries like Spain rely on a prolonged period of falling prices to restore competitiveness.

 Potential benefits of deflation